YehudaRothstein/excaliburfrc.github.io/tutorials/git/pr.md

 permalink: /tutorials/git/create-pr.html
 layout: tutorial
 ---
-### Opening a Pull Request
 After [pushing](./push.html) your changes to GitHub, you can ask the repo admin to accept your changes.
 This is done with a _Pull Request_ (often called a PR).
 A Pull Request has a _base branch_ (the branch that you want to add changes to, the one you created a branch from [here](./create-branch.md)), and a _compare branch_ (the branch with your changes, the one you created).

-When pushing a branch from the terminal or from GitHub Desktop you can open a PR right away:
 You can always open a Pull Request from [GitHub.com](https://github.com) by going to the `Pull Requests` tab on the repository page.
+When pushing a branch from the terminal or from GitHub Desktop you can also open a PR right away:
 <div class="tab">
   <button class="tablinks" onclick="switchTo(event, 'cmd-pr')">Terminal</button>
   <button class="tablinks" onclick="switchTo(event, 'ghd-pr')">GitHub Desktop</button>